 Water Quality Monitoring

 The Deer Creek Watershed Management Plan reflects management measures that when implemented are intended to improve the water quality within the watershed.
-Monitoring programs are designed to track the progress in meeting load reduction goals and attaining water quality standards.
-One of the challenges in water quality monitoring is to be able to demonstrate a link between the implementation of management measures and water quality improvements.
-Therefore, monitoring results will be used to track long term changes in Deer Creek.
+Monitoring programs will be designed to track the progress in meeting load reduction goals and attaining water quality standards.
+Measurable progress is critical to ensuring continued support of watershed projects, and progress is best demonstrated with the use of monitoring data that accurately reflect water quality conditions relevant to the identified problems.
+Because of natural variability, one of the challenges in water quality monitoring is to be able to demonstrate a link between the implementation of management measures and water quality improvements.
+Monitoring results will be used to collect baseline data and track long term changes in Deer Creek.

 Water Quality Monitoring in Deer Creek and its Tributaries